Multidisciplinary, Interdisciplinary, or Transdisciplinary?

 Collaborative working is one key to success in life.
-A single ant can achieve nothing, but arm ants can destroy swathes of the jungle.
-A single lioness will rarely catch a zebra unaided, but a pack will regularly catch their prey.
+A single ant can achieve nothing, but army ants can destroy swathes of the jungle.
+A single lioness rarely catches a zebra unaided, but a pack regularly catches their prey.
 Humans have used collaboration to dominate and possibly destroy the living world.
 Collaboration is “the action of working with someone to produce something” [OED], and to collaborate is “to work jointly on an activity or project” [OED]

-Both definitions imply the existence of some shared goal, a shared sense of purpose.
+Both definitions imply a shared goal, a shared sense of purpose.
 It is unlikely, though not impossible that individual ants have any concept of the goal of, for example, constructing a complex termite’s nest.
-Individual lionesses probably have a clear idea of the goal – a good feed.
-Human collaborators are likely to have a shared goal, though often they may only share some of the goals, and they may not be aware of the higher-order goal of the whole organisation.
+Individual lionesses probably clearly know the goal – a good feed.
+Human collaborators are likely to have a shared goal, though often, they may only share some of the goals and may need to be made aware of the higher-order goal of the whole organisation.
 For example, in a war, a platoon of soldiers may know their goal is to capture a strong point, but they may be unaware of the battle plan.

 Rehabilitation is not a war, but the process is no less complex.
-Rehabilitation depends on a thorough analysis of the problems, covering many different systems (or domains) such as behaviours, social roles, and disease within the body.
+Rehabilitation depends on a thorough analysis of the problems, covering many different systems (or domains), such as behaviours, social roles, and diseases within the body.
 This analysis depends upon input from several or many sources.
-Each source collecting and interpreting information needs to know the goal of data collection, but it is not otherwise a collaborative process.
+Each source collecting and interpreting information needs to know the goal of data collection, but it is not a collaborative process.

 However, it is the actions that do require collaborative work.
 The people involved need to:

 - agree on the formulation.
-They must reach a shared and agreed understanding of what the problems are, what factors are important in their genesis, what the prognosis is, and, most importantly, what actions will resolve or reduce the dfficulties.
+They must reach a shared and agreed understanding of the problems, what factors are important in their genesis, what the prognosis is, and, most importantly, what actions will resolve or reduce the difficulties.
 Without this, rehabilitation will fail.

-- develop a plan for (and with) the patient, setting out agreed high-level and intermediate goals.
-If there are no goals that exend beyond an individual person within the team, then rehabilitation will fail.
+- develop a plan for (and with) the patient, setting agreed high-level and intermediate goals.
+If no goals extend beyond a person within the team, then rehabilitation will fail.

-- undertake actions, jointly and severally (to borrow a legal phrase), and also with other people who are not members of the team.
+- undertake actions jointly and severally (to borrow a legal phrase) and with other people who are not team members.

 The existence of super-ordinate (high-level) goals is vital for several reasons:

-- identifying and setting a small number of high-level goals reduces the risk of overlooking some important actions
+- identifying and setting a small number of high-level goals reduces the risk of overlooking some critical actions

-- high-level goals enforce planning, the bridge between goals and actions.
+- high-level goals enforce planning, the bridge between goals and activities.

 - The saying, “One cannot be sure that any operational plan will survive the first encounter with the main body of the enemy.” (von Moltke) applies as much to rehabilitation as it does to a battle.

 - but this does not devalue planning.
-Eisenhower summarised this: “In preparing for battle, I have always found than plans are useless but planning is indispensible.“
+Eisenhower summarised this: “In preparing for battle, I have always found that plans are useless, but planning is indispensable.”

 - they help engage the patient in activities that, in themselves, appear unimportant to the patient.

-- provided the link between the activity and important outcomes is explained and believed.
+- provided the link between the activity and essential outcomes is explained and believed.